Public-Health-Scotland/list-localities-profiles/Custom Boundary SOP.md

 5. Run the `General Health 2` and `General Health 3` script to produce the data files needed- change folder and variable names.
 6. Run the full indicators as usual.

-Either run using unscheduled care or general health method
 ## Notes

 - Some data has to be re-extracted from the underlying databases, in these cases the data will be more recent (and likely slightly different) to the data in the 'main' profiles for the same HSCP.
-- Some data is not available at the Intermediate Zone level, therefore it is not possible for us to (reasonably) reproduce this for a custom boudary.
+- Some data is not available at the Intermediate Zone level, therefore it is not possible for us to (reasonably) reproduce this for a custom boundary.
 - Some ScotPho data is only released as the indicator at IZ-level, therefore it is not possible for us to properly calculate the indicator for a custom boundary.
 For these statistics, we will simply take the mean of the values at IZ-level, and will set the confidence interval to be the same as the value.

+We can't produce these indicators as the data isn't readily available at Intermediate zone level:

+  -Cancer Registrations/Incidence
+  -Population with a prescription for anxiety, depression or psychosis -Alcohol Related Mortality
+  -Drug Related Hospital Admissions
+  -Psychiatric hospitalisations